The Last Chronicles of Thomas Covenant

 It doesn't take long to get drawn back into the Land, however, given what happens next.
 It's been ten years for Linden, twice as long for us, and so it feels like we're in good hands when she's dropped on the familiar doorstep of Kevin's Watch -- until this cherished lookout is smashed to smithereens, and Linden survives the cascade only by inadvertently summoning wild magic.
 That's quite a reentry promising high-stakes danger, and Linden is shocked to find her health sense killed by Kevin's Dirt, an invisible smog that blinds the Land's inhabitants to Earthpower.
 She wastes no time hooking up with a Stonedowner and Haruchai, who along with an insane old babbler flee into the mountains where they are rescued by Ramen.
 From this point on, the novel focuses intently on both the Ramen and Haruchai cultures, their righteous immunity to evil machinations, and their stringent codes of honor and shame which despite themselves play into Lord Foul's purpose.

 The Runes of the Earth is so saturated with themes of honor and shame, in fact, that it makes it ideal for review on this blog.
 The Haruchai are shamed by their past failures, the Ramen by exile, and both hold themselves to impossibly high standards -- a purity of purpose which almost guarantees failure in advance.
 This forces interesting questions about the inherent worth of honor, and holds the spotlight on multiculturalism.
-The guest blogger who once railroaded me would take a dim view of the Haruchai and Ramen, though Donaldson clearly respects them through their faults.
-So does Linden.
+Many people take a dim view of the Haruchai and Ramen, though Donaldson clearly respects them through their faults, as does Linden.
 She is challenged by both in austere rituals, and accepted collectively by the Ramen when the Ranyhyn show her unprecedented obeisance, but rejected by the Haruchai, save for Stave, on account of his vision in the horserite, who chooses to be ostracized for sake of friendship.
 In placing integrity above honor, Stave may be in danger of serving as a cheap foil -- implying that inside every honor-bound Haruchai there is a man of integrity waiting to come out -- but it would be a mistake to see this as Donaldson's purpose.

 The insight, rather, seems to be that people who judge themselves by unreasonable standards don't count the cost of their solutions, and Stave is finally able to see this.
 Collective self-judgment is the critical point, as it informs judgment on everything and everyone else: "The Ramen were as draconian as the Haruchai, as absolute in their judgments.
 Both people rejected the reality of Foul's malevolence and the Land's vulnerability.
 Where the Masters sought to alter that reality, however, the Ramen had simply turned their backs on it." (p 271) When something good is misused, suppress it; when things get bad, leave.
 Frankly, these aren't always bad approaches, but in the context of mythic drama they prove drastic.
 In Runes they derive from feelings of shame and inadequacy, something Linden transcended in the Second Chronicles and so now accepts her limitations: "she could not be misled by despair, because she did not expect herself to be greater than she was" (p 133).
 The danger of Earthpower lies not in its use, as the Haruchai insist, but in the hearts of those who don't understand their vulnerability to despair; and the problem is that people from honor-shame cultures aren't especially sensitive to issues of vulnerability, having little patience with natural failings.